Why Do Brides Throw Their

 Tossing a bouquet brings good luck to anyone who catches it.
-Some people take this tradition as only a trivial matter, but some believe that this ritual brings luck into their life.
 For single ladies, it can be a token of luck in their ongoing search to find their life partner.
-The hope is that they might be the next to get married.

 The History of Wedding Bouquets